gomes0499/Data-Engineer-Netflix-GCP/README.md

 ## Netflix

-For a streaming service provider similar to Netflix, understanding user interactions and preferences is crucial for providing personalized content, recommendations, and improving customer retention.
-In this project, you will build a streaming data pipeline using Google Cloud Platform (GCP) to ingest, process, and store user interaction data in real-time.
+For Netflix, understanding user interactions and preferences is crucial for providing personalized content, recommendations, and improving customer retention.
+In this project, i will build a streaming data pipeline using Google Cloud Platform (GCP) to ingest, process, and store user interaction data in real-time.

 ### Data Pipeline Steps